 Summer brings the annual Pickin' and Paddlin' festival, an outdoor concert series on the banks of the Deschutes River to benefit the Bend to Paddle Trail Alliance.

-Desert Reflections: Water Shapes the West, at the High Desert Museum through September 29, explores the influence of water on the region.
-Other exhibits focus on Oregon's rich natural history.
+Check out the High Desert Museum.
+Exhibits focus on Oregon's rich natural history.
 (AAA members get a 10 percent discount on admission.)
 59800 U.S. Highway 97, Bend.

-The Sisters Outdoor Quilt Show, one of the biggest in the nation, unfolds July 13.
-And the Sisters Fall Street Festival takes over Oak Street Aug.
-31 and Sept.
-1 with numerous craft vendors and antique dealers.
+Explore the Sisters Outdoor Quilt Show, one of the biggest in the nation, and the Sisters Fall Street Festival on Oak Street, featuring numerous craft vendors and antique dealers.